A secret shelf of banned books thrives in a Texas school, under the nose of censors

 "Having these books, having these stories out there meant a lot to me, because I felt seen," he said.
 Especially meaningful, he added, during a fraught time when Texas lawmakers banned transition-related care for teenagers.
 "Because of the way the laws are going for trans people especially," he said, "it could be assumed that [my teacher is] grooming kids.
 And that would be terrible because that's not what she's doing at all."

-Kasey Meehan, of the free speech advocacy group PEN America, says she's watched things in Texas escalate.
-She points to a teacher fired last year for sharing a graphic novel about Anne Frank to her students that showed Anne having a romantic daydream about another girl.
+Kasey Meehan of the free speech advocacy group PEN America says she's watched things in Texas escalate.
+She points to a teacher fired last year for sharing a graphic novel with her students that showed Anne Frank having a romantic daydream about another girl.
 Another teacher featured on an NBC podcast left her job under pressure after making literature available to students featuring a positive transgender character.

 "Parents are taking books from schools and bringing them to police or sheriff offices and accusing librarians and educators of providing sexually explicit material to students," Meehan says.